d2s/Documentation/docs/HowtoUseRsyncOSX.md

 ## Rsync errors

 Sometimes rsync throws errors.
-RsyncOSX does a simple check in output if there are any occurence of the prashe `rsync error:`.
+RsyncOSX does a simple check in output if there are any occurrence of the prashe `rsync error:`.
 If found RsyncOSX resets the work queue.
 This is *not* a advanced error handling.

 ![Main view](screenshots/master/error.png)
 ![Main view](screenshots/master/config.png)